-- In the 10th year of Prophethood (619/620 AD), soon after the ending of the isolation, the Prophet suffers personal bereavement. - His uncle, guardian and protector, Abu Talib, dies. - Within two months of Abu Talib's death, his wife Lady Khadija also dies. - Both these persons were extremely close to the Prophet and they stood by him and for Islam in the most difficult days. - C Both had forsaken their lives and wealth for the Prophet and Islam. - It was Abu Talib's position as one of the Chiefs of Quraysh that had protected the Prophet from open abuse by the Quraysh unbelievers. - Abu Talib had very cleverly and diplomatically maintained his support for the Prophet without jeopardising and undermining his Chieftain status, which was crucial for protecting the Prophet. - It was Lady Khadija who since the early times of the Islamic movement, spent her wealth in all causes for the propagation and defence of Islam. - C The Prophet is very much grieved and openly weeps for their departure, even months and years later. - Because of his intense sadness of losing such close family members, the Prophet refers to this year as the Year of Sorrow ("Aam-ul-Huzn").
+- C His uncle, guardian and protector, Abu Talib, dies. - Within two months of Abu Talib's death, his wife Lady Khadija also dies. - C Both these persons were extremely close to the Prophet and they stood by him and for Islam in the most difficult days. - C Both had forsaken their lives and wealth for the Prophet and Islam. - It was Abu Talib's position as one of the Chiefs of Quraysh that had protected the Prophet from open abuse by the Quraysh unbelievers. - Abu Talib had very cleverly and diplomatically maintained his support for the Prophet without jeopardising and undermining his Chieftain status, which was crucial for protecting the Prophet. - It was Lady Khadija who since the early times of the Islamic movement, spent her wealth in all causes for the propagation and defence of Islam. - The Prophet is very much grieved and openly weeps for their departure, even months and years later. - ← Because of his intense sadness of losing such close family members, the Prophet refers to this year as the Year of Sorrow ("Aam-ul-Huzn").